 - Underwriters themselves are hamstrung by much greater federal and state regulation and oversight.

-- Personal Character, one of the traditional “three C’s” of underwriting [along with Capacity (AKA Cashflow) and Capital (AKA Collateral)], is off the table or at least a very distant third place wrt underwriting decisions.
+- Personal Character, one of the traditional “three C’s” of underwriting [along with Capacity (AKA Cash flow) and Capital (AKA Collateral)], is off the table or at least a very distant third place with respect to underwriting decisions.
 Again, today it’s largely formulaic…

 - Most of today’s bank portfolios are over-weighted to commercial real estate loans.
 If small businesses (and larger) don’t pay rents, property owners can’t pay their mortgages and the bank’s own cash flow will suffer – stay tuned for this fall-out.

 Some additional take-aways: